What Does Financially Independent Mean?

 - Make a conservative estimate of how much the future you desire will cost each year.

-2. Work Being Optional?
+2. Design for Work Being Optional

-Don’t assume you’ll be able to work until the traditional retirement age or longer.
+You can't assume you'll be able to work until the traditional retirement age or longer.

 Even if you love your job or think that you’ll always work at least part-time, you may not have that option.

-Consider starting a hobby or side-hustle while you’re working that you can turn into a side business in retirement.
+Consider starting a hobby or side hustle while you're working that you can turn into a side business in retirement.

-It can help fill a void when you’re no longer employed and can add to your retirement income sources.
-Bonus when it allows for more passive income.
+It can help fill a void when you're no longer employed and can add to your income from retirement accounts, Social Security benefits, and other income sources.

-Determine how much debt you have and develop a plan to pay it off.
-It doesn’t all have to be paid off at once but paying off consumer debt and any other high-interest debt needs to be a priority.
+It doesn't all have to be paid off at once, but paying off consumer debt and other high-interest debt should be a priority.

 Also, pay attention to your credit history and track your credit score.

-4. Increasing Household Income.
+4. Increase Household Income

 If you’ve never tracked your spending before, you might be surprised to know where you can save money each month.

 Set up a monthly spending plan and understand this will be a work in progress – especially early on.
-Then stick to your budget as tightly as you can.

 You can use a simple spreadsheet or invest in a great service like Tiller or YNAB.
 Both provide a great community to learn and interact with on top of offering a great tool.